Basilica of Santa Maria del Popolo

 History

-- Legend has it that one of Rome’s most notorious emperors, Nero, was buried at this site at the base of the Pincian hill.
-From his grave had sprouted a haunted walnut tree where crows said to be demons roosted.
+Emperor Nero was supposedly buried at this site at the base of the Pincian Hill.
+A haunted walnut tree grew from his grave, where crows said to be demons would roost.

-- In 1099, to put an end to the myth, Pope Paschal II threw Nero’s ashes in the Tiber River, cut down the tree, and built a Romanesque chapel in its place.
+To end the legend, Pope Paschal II threw Nero’s ashes in the Tiber, cut down the tree, and built a Romanesque chapel in its place.

-- Although initially run by Franciscans, in 1250, they were replaced by Augustinian friars, who founded a monastery right next door to it.
+The church was initially run by Franciscans, but in 1250 they were replaced by Augustinian friars who founded a monastery next door.

-- In 1527, the church was pillaged and damaged during the Sack of Rome and was subsequently renovated.
-During this period, Raphael decorated the new Chigi Chapel, and Bramante restored the choir.
+The church was pillaged and damaged during the Sack of Rome.
+During the subsequent renovation, Raphael decorated the Chigi Chapel and Bramante restored the choir.

-- In 1600, Pope Alexander VII commissioned Gian Lorenzo Bernini to restore parts of the façade and the interior, thus giving the church a more Baroque appearance.
+Pope Alexander VII commissioned Gian Lorenzo Bernini to restore parts of the façade and interior, giving the church a more Baroque appearance.

-- During the 19th century, Piazza del Popolo, the square that hosts the church, was completely renovated and given a new layout.
-In the process, the monastery was torn down and rebuilt on a much smaller scale.
+During the complete renovation of Piazza del Popolo, the monastery was torn down and rebuilt on a much smaller scale.

-- Today, Santa Maria del Popolo is a functioning church that is much loved by both locals and tourists alike.
-People come here to attend mass, get married, or simply admire the beautiful artworks.
+Santa Maria del Popolo is a functioning church loved by locals and tourists alike.
+People come to attend mass, get married, or admire its beautiful artworks.